terra-campaigns/arrival/campaign/part02/chap007.md

 ## Appendices

 ### Ophaire undead encounter

 Ossuary connects to the Ophaire.
 If PCs look into the pool they see this and, on a mountain slope that takes them to the pool, a contiguous line of undead climbing towards the PCs in slow motion.
 Any PCs that look into the pool must do a sanity check {DC 10} or lose a point of sanity and gain a long term madness.
 Closing the portal is beyond the characters level, or even anyone on this level on the castle {Arcana DC 20 to realise that} .

 Keep adding foes as necessary to make this area a tough one.
+A rule of thumb, when combat starts roll a 1d4.
+That is the number of monsters that (if below), would trigger another incoming foe.
+When a new foe comes, roll again.
+And keep doing it.

 | 1d12 roll | Outcome            |
 | --------- | ------------------ |
 | 1 - 4     | Skeletons (CR 1/4) |